WRITTEN BY KATE FINAN, CO-OWNER OF BOOM BOX POST

 Reformer Pro is a unique plugin that allows you to perform pre-recorded audio instantly and intuitively.
 This means you can produce dynamic, responsive, highly realistic sound design in real-time by using an audio input or pre-processing.
 For the first time, you can perform sample libraries with any input signal in a dynamic, flexible way, as you would by using an instrument...The plugin performs various forms of real-time analysis on the signal and uses this to produce a composite sound, based on various files from a pre-recorded library.

+For me, this plugin’s greatest potential lies in its ability to facilitate really cool design work from the ground up.
 So, I set out to load in some sounds of my own and see how much design potential this beast really possessed.

 Using Reformer Pro with the Reformer Libraries